rickrribeiro/Clinica_Dende/README.md

 2. Download NodeJS

-3.To install dependencies, access the project folder run the command:
+3. To install dependencies, access the project folder and run the command:

 ```
 npm install